Café de Paris, London: Second World War

+Sister Larvis, a nurse at Charing Cross Hospital stationed nearby, was first on the scene.
+Since reports were that the bomb fell through the centre skylight, the front of the building seemed untouched.

-Confusion caused by bombing related chaos in the West End that night delayed ambulances and rescue services reaching the basement area of the explosion for up to half an hour.
+Confusion caused by bombing-related chaos in the West End that night delayed ambulances and rescue services; it was up to half an hour before they could the basement area of the explosion.
+The Garland Hotel had also been hit, with many casualties for mobile units to attend to.
 Immediate aid came from doctors and nurses who were amongst the guests at the Café de Paris.
-Reportedly several looters made their way into the blacked-out ballroom area and took jewellery from the dead and injured.
+Reportedly several looters made their way into the blacked-out ballroom area and took jewellery from the dead and injured, resulting in forty soldiers from the Scots Guards being called to cordon off the building from the crowd that had gathered.

 Post-war

 The venue did not reopen until 1948 but re-established itself as one of the leading theatre clubs in London, playing host to Judy Garland, Josephine Baker, Frank Sinatra, Ava Gardner, Humphrey Bogart, Lauren Bacall, James Mason, David O. Selznick, Jennifer Jones, Tony Hancock and Grace Kelly.
-In the 1950s Noël Coward often performed cabaret seasons at the Café de Paris as did Marlene Dietrich.
+In the 1950s Noël Coward often performed cabaret seasons there as did Marlene Dietrich.

-In the mid-1980's, the Cafe de Paris witnessed one of London most popular nights in London at the times, Les nuits du Mercredi, conceptualised by Anne Pigalle around her French take on cabaret and run by Nick Fry.
-Among the many personalities attending were David Bowie, Andy Warhol, Tina Turner, Mickey Rourke, George Michael, Steve Strange and many more. many articles were published about this modern remake of Cafe Society.
+In the mid-1980s, the Cafe de Paris was the venue for the regular Les nuits du Mercredi, conceptualised by Anne Pigalle around her French take on cabaret and run by Nick Fry.
+Among the many personalities attending were David Bowie, Andy Warhol, Tina Turner, Mickey Rourke, George Michael and Steve Strange.

-Later on, hosting scene locations for films including Absolute Beginners and The Krays.
+Later on, it was a location used in films including Absolute Beginners and The Krays.